Evan Baillie: Life

 A 1775 letter from John Alves in Inverness to the same William Baillie, Alves's brother-in-law confirms that he had bought at the same time, for £10,000, the estate of Kinmylies, Inverness, from the army agent, George Ross of Pitkerrie, who intended to concentrate on developing Cromarty.
-Alves also indicates that he was believed in 1775 to have married in the West Indies, marrying Mary Gurley of St Peter's Hope, St Vincent, in 1777.
+Alves also indicates that he was believed in 1775 to have married in the West Indies, wedding Mary Gurley of St Peter's Hope, St Vincent, in 1777.
 He founded what became the firm of Evan Baillie, Son & Co in Bristol, and was a common councilman for Bristol in 1785.
 He was sheriff of Bristol for 1786–87 but declined becoming mayor.
 In 1789 he was member of a committee of merchants to defend the slave trade, in all branches of which he had from time to time invested and financed.

-During the French Revolutionary War he raised the Bristol Volunteer Infantry in 1797 and served as their Lieutenant-Colonel (Colonel in 1798).
+During the French Revolutionary War Baillie raised the Bristol Volunteer Infantry in 1797 and served as their Lieutenant-Colonel (Colonel in 1798).
 After the short-lived Peace of Amiens he re-raised them as the Royal Bristol Volunteer Infantry.

 On the death of his brother Alexander in 1798 Baillie succeeded to the family estates in Inverness-shire.
 He was also partner in an Inverness hemp manufacturers and other businesses.
 He continued to purchase more land in Scotland as a result of concerns about the effects of the war with France and effects of abolition of slavery.

 In 1802 Baillie became an alderman of Bristol.
 Also in 1802, he was elected unopposed as Member of Parliament for Bristol.
 He was unopposed again in 1806 and 1807.
 He noted how feeble were attempts in parliament to oppose slave trade abolition bill but he was not among those who made last stand against it.
 By 1811, he was suffering poor health and was concerned for his son Peter (by then MP for the Inverness burghs) who died in 1812.
 He therefore decided not to stand in the 1812 election.